 Lastly, you can create opt-in forms that you can either embed on your website or simply use as popups.

 Vs Kajabi, Teachable doesn’t have a pipeline building functionality.
 You can build sales funnels for your Teachable courses, but it’s not as streamlined as Kajabi.

 Email Marketing Tools

 Kajabi’s email marketing tools are quite robust.
-It doesn’t just let you send broadcast emails to users but also enables you to create user segments and automated email sequences.
+It doesn’t just let you send broadcast emails to users like most email marketing software, but also enables you to create user segments and automated email sequences.

 Kajabi competes with popular email marketing tools, like AWeber and ConvertKit, as it lets you completely automate your email marketing without needing external services.